 Many Work Accidents Are Preventable

 Most accidents occurring in industrial plants or on construction sites could have been avoided through better safety practices and/or equipment.
-The Hale Law Firm in Lake Charles is knowledgeable about the causes of industrial and construction accidents as well as the steps that can be taken to prevent them.
+The Hale Injury Lawyers in Lake Charles is knowledgeable about the causes of industrial and construction accidents as well as the steps that can be taken to prevent them.
 If you were injured, turn to us for the dedicated legal help that you deserve.

 Top Causes Of Industrial And Construction Accidents

 Our personal injury attorneys help workers who have sustained injuries through the various causes of work accidents, including:

 - Falls, including falls from holes without guarding or barricades, cranes, scaffolding, ladders, roofs, stairwells, buckets and steel beams, and on uneven or slippery surfaces

 - Lack of catch nets

 - Limbs being caught in machinery and equipment